iofoundry/ontology/qualities/report.md

 ---

-## Module: Qualities-Morphologic.rdf
+## Module: Qualities-Morphological.rdf

-**Abstract:** The IOF Morphologic Qualities Ontology represents Qualities of material entities that describe the look and feel.
+**Abstract:** The IOF Morphological Qualities Ontology represents Qualities of material entities that describe the look and feel.

 The following metrics were computed for this ontology module: